Last Updated on July 18, 2025 by George Pavlopoulos

 The name of the Bleibtreustrasse

-All those old battlefields don’t exist either; industrialization changed their usage largely.
+All those old battlefields no longer exist; industrialization has significantly altered their purpose.
 Even today, the meaning of his surname is one of the most potent metaphors of Berlin: in German, Bleibtreu stands for “being loyal,” for “staying true.”

 Tilla